cwnt-io/ripissue/ripi/RIPISSUE.md

   - one line commit message
   - detailed topics of commit changes
     - detailed topics at the commit message itself
-    - detailed topics at a separate changelog file

 #### ai helpers with an issue in place